edizeqiri/Unishell/README.md

 ### Vanilla
 1. Get the repo in your preffered way (fork, clone, dowload zip, ...)
-2. Compile with `gcc main.c -o Unishell`
+2. Compile with `gcc main.c -lpthread -o Unishell`
 3. Start with `./Unishell`

 ## Functionality